PhotopilotPhotopilot

 Hard codes first

-Vendor item, EAN, item number and public ID are matched without AI when they are reliably present.
+Supplier item number, EAN, item number, and public ID are matched without AI when reliably present.

-For portals and folders, the agent reads filenames, folder segments, brand, season and color as if a merchandiser is reviewing them.
+In portals and folders, file names, folder segments, brand, season, and color are read as if a merchandiser is organizing the delivery.

 Percentage per supplier